ryunp/d2vhd_wrapper/README.md

 This means you can now backup arbitrary volumes, such as C:\ and "System Reserved", since the system drive won't have a drive letter.

 ### Usage
+[Disk2Vhd.exe](https://technet.microsoft.com/en-us/sysinternals/ee656415.aspx) needs to be in the same directory as this wrapper program.

 d2vhd_wrapper.exe [SWITCHES] [TERMS] OUTPUT_FILE

 ### Switches
-Switches are a character, or combination of characters, proceded with a forward slash.
+Switches are a character, or combination of characters, preceded with a forward slash.

 Switch|Description
 ---|---